GoogleCloudPlatform/functions-framework-go/README.md

 > Note that the first parameter to a function that handles events has to be `context.Context` and the type of second parameter needs to be a type of an unmarshallable event.

-# Enable Cloud Events
+# Enable CloudEvents

-The Functions Framework can unmarshal to custom structs, and provides support for unmarshalling an incoming [CloudEvents](http://cloudevents.io) payload to a `cloudevents.Event` object.
+The Functions Framework provides support for unmarshalling an incoming CloudEvents payload into a cloudevents.Event object.
 These will be passed as arguments to your function when it receives a request.
-Note that your function must use the event-style function signature.

 ```golang
 func CloudEventsFunction(ctx context.Context, e cloudevents.Event) {